 They grab and capture insects with their "modified" front legs, which are

 positioned in a "praying" position.
-Also called, Praying Mantis, and sometimes
+Praying Mantis is the correct spelling.

 Lacewings- Chrysoperla rufilabris, as Lacewings are formally known,